 Long or buying a Put is the opposite of buying a Call.
-When you buy a Call you are bullish about the stock/index.
-When an investor is bearish, he can buy a Put Option.
-A Put Option gives the buyer of the Put a right to sell the stock (to the Put seller) at a pre-specified price and thereby limits his risk.
+When you buy a Call, you are bullish about the stock/index.
+When an investor is bearish, they can buy a Put Option.
+A Put Option gives the buyer of the Put the right to sell the stock (to the Put seller) at a pre-specified price and thereby limits their risk.

 When to use: Investor is bearish about the stock/index.